anderson-aristotle/http-study/study.md

 <!-- your answer here -->
 ```

-## Describe the 4 most common HTTP verbs
+## Describe the 5 most common HTTP verbs

-What are the 4 most common HTTP verbs used when creating a RESTful API.
+What are the 5 most common HTTP verbs used when creating a RESTful API?
 How
 would you use each?

 ```md